Looking to burn more calories in less time? If so, the Inspire Fitness CR2 Cross Row might be the right machine for you!

 - Model #: CR2.1 or CR2.1X

-They also have a “Light Commercial” warranty, which is 10 years on the frame and 1 year on the parts & labor.
+Inspire also has a “Light Commercial” warranty, which is 10 years on the frame and 1 year on the parts & labor.

-Overall, I think the Inspire Fitness CR2 Cross Rower is a great piece of fitness equipment for the right person.
+Overall, I think the CR2 Cross Row is a great piece of fitness equipment for the right person.

-Another great traditional rowing machine option, that is magnetic resistance, is the Stamina Avari Rower.
-Again, this option cost a lot less but is still great for exercising.
+A great traditional rowing machine with magnetic resistance is the Stamina Avari Rower.
 It has a monitor with preset workout programs and also comes with a heart rate monitor.
 See my full review of the model here.

 You can also browse all my reviews and rowing machine options in my full comparison chart here.

-I hope you enjoyed my Inspire Fitness CR2 Cross Rower review!
+I hope you enjoyed my Inspire Fitness CR2 Cross Row review!
 Please leave any questions or comments below.

 Rowing Machine King Founder and Author.